StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - **Unit**: -
 - **Default**: TRUE
 - **Description**: Whether to refresh an asynchronous materialized view immediately after creation.
-When this item is set to `true`, newly created materialized view will be refresh immediately.
-This item is supported from v3.2.3 onwards.
+When this item is set to `true`, newly created materialized view will be refreshed immediately.
+- **Introduced in**: v3.2.3

 ## Configure FE static parameters